Jacqueline Wiles

-Jacqueline Wiles (born July 13, 1992) is a World Cup alpine ski racer from the United States.
+Jacqueline Wiles (born July 13, 1992), known as Jackie, is an American World Cup alpine ski racer.
 Born in Portland, Oregon, she specializes in the speed events of downhill and super-G.

 A graduate of Canby High School, Wiles made her World Cup debut in November 2013 and gained her first podium in January 2017 in downhill at Altenmarkt-Zauchensee.
 She has competed for the U.S. in two Winter Olympics (2014, 2022), and three World Championships.